 After ingesting our daily dose of expensive mineral, we headed for the castle…except it’s more castle grounds than castle because it is quite extensive.
 There’s a lot of lovely open space stretching as far as the eye can see.
 Almost.

 There’s not a lot left of the original castle which was built in around 1583 when Lord Maeda Toshii moved to Kanasawa and set up shop.
-He was a bit of fiery chap and was involved in lots of battles with various other Japanese clans.
-The family managed to stick around for 280 years, looking after the locals in the best way any self respecting samurai could.
+He was a bit of a fiery chap and was involved in lots of battles with various other Japanese clans.
+The family managed to stick around for 280 years, looking after the locals in the best way any self-respecting samurai could.

 Sadly the place has burned down a number of times over the years.
 Most notably the actual castle building burnt to a cinder long ago.
-However a few of the other buildings were rebuilt each time.
-Remarkably the long store room was rebuilt after the Great Fire of 1808.
+However, a few of the other buildings were rebuilt each time.
+Remarkably, the long store room was rebuilt after the Great Fire of 1808.

 And that’s where we ended up for our visit.

 The turret structure on the left of the photo is the diamond turret, so named because the wooden columns that support the roof are diamond shaped.
-This means a lot of very skillful joinery was required for the original builders and subsequent re-builders.
+This means a lot of very skilful joinery was required for the original builders and subsequent re-builders.
 There’s a cut away section in the turret showing the extraordinary joins under the floor.

 No-one knows for sure why the turret is diamond shaped.
 One theory is that it makes it easier to see the enemy approaching if you can monitor both directions at once.
 I reckon it was because Lord Maeda decided to make it as awkward as he could just to see if his carpenters could do it.
 And they did.